martindocs-courses/csharp-playground/0_Theory/README.md

 - **Exception Handling**: A guide to handling errors and exceptions in C#.
 - **LINQ (Language Integrated Query)**: Introduction to LINQ for querying collections and data sources.
 - **Asynchronous Programming**: Basics of async and await, plus techniques for responsive applications.
-- **Delegates and Events**: Explores delegates, events, and how they’re used in event-driven programming.
+- **Delegates and Events**: Explores delegates, events, and how theyï¿½re used in event-driven programming.
 - **Memory Management**: Details on how C# handles memory and garbage collection.
 - **File Handling**: Reading from and writing to files in C#.